juggernaut-tech/juggernaut-tech.github.io/docs/index.md

-## Welcome to Juggernaut Tech Pages
+## Welcome to Juggernaut Tech Pages for Developers

 ### Explaining the Juggernaut Ecosystem